microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

       - `[NotApplicablePlatformCount <Int32?>]`: Number of not applicable devices due to mismatch platform and policy
       - `[PendingCount <Int32?>]`: Number of pending devices
       - `[SuccessCount <Int32?>]`: Number of succeeded devices
-    - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus1[]>]`: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
+    - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus[]>]`: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
     - `[DisplayName <String>]`: Admin provided name of the device configuration.
     - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this App configuration entity.